AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

 # Most Common Concepts

-In this block, I will explain some of the commonly used resources in AWS and how they function.
-AWS offers a wide range of services that cater to different needs and requirements.
-AWS also provides services for analytics, machine learning, security, and many other areas.
+In this block, I will explain some of the most used resources in AWS and how they work.
+AWS offers a wide range of services that cater to different needs and requirements, it also provides services for analytics, machine learning, security, and many other areas.
 Each resource has its own unique functionalities and capabilities, empowering users to build and deploy a wide variety of applications and services in a flexible and scalable manner.<br><br>

 <a name="iam"></a>
 ## IAM (Identity and Access Management)